34N0/awesome-fedora-security/readme.md

 ## System Components

+### Sandboxing

+- [Bubblewrap](https://github.com/containers/bubblewrap) - Low-level unprivileged sandboxing tool used by Flatpak and similar projects

 - [Bubblewrap SUID](https://github.com/34N0/bubblewrap-suid-rpm) - This repository contains the .spec file for bundling a setuid variant of Bubblewrap as an RPM.
 This allows using flatpaks on immutable OSTree distributions with unprivileged_user_namespaces set to 0.

+- [Bubblejail](https://github.com/igo95862/bubblejail) - Bubblejail is a bubblewrap-based alternative to Firejail.

+- [🡽 crablock](https://codeberg.org/crabjail/crablock) - Crablock is written entirely in (un)safe Rust (it links against libc and libseccomp).
+And features bleeding edge Linux security features like Landlock or MDWE_REFUSE_EXEC_GAIN.

 ### Hardened Malloc